 Hosting the Eisteddfod Genedlaethol 2024 at Ynysangharad War Memorial Park in Pontypridd is an example of this approach.
-With attendance on the Maes expected in excess of 170,000 visitors, and with over 200 stalls, the Eisteddfod will provide ample opportunities for our heritage to be appreciated.
+With attendance on the Maes in excess of 180,000 visitors, and with over 200 stalls, the Eisteddfod provided ample opportunities for our heritage to be appreciated.